 NCFE has set the assessment timings as maximum times for each task.
-The plan can be amended to allow for some flexibility for learners entitled to additional time as part of approved reasonable adjustment and supports centres in the planning and administration of tasks around any timetabling issues or to accommodate learners who may have missed previous sessions due to absence.
+The plan can be amended to allow for some flexibility for learners entitled to additional time as part of approved reasonable adjustment and supports centres in the planning and administration of tasks.